opensvc/docs.opensvc.com/source/agent.man.nodemgr.rst

 	                     debug mode

 	              --format=FORMAT
 	                     specify a data formatter for output of the print*  and  collector* commands. possible values are json, csv or table.

 	              -h, --help
+	                     show this help message and exit

+	       nodemgr reboot

+	              reboot the node

+	              --color=COLOR
+	                     colorize  output.  possible  values  are : auto=guess based on tty presence, always|yes=always colorize, never|no=never colorize

+	              --cron cron mode

+	              --debug
+	                     debug mode

+	              --format=FORMAT
+	                     specify a data formatter for output of the print*  and  collector* commands. possible values are json, csv or table.

+	              -h, --help